Tarmac Group: Reorientation to heavy building materials and restructuring

-2000 to 2014
+Anglo American era and final years

+During November 1999, Tarmac, which had been effectively consolidated around its roadstone and road surfacing businesses, accepted a bid from Anglo American Mining in exchange for nearly $2 billion.
+Within months of the acquisition being completed, Anglo American launched a restructuring of the company, under which a new regional structure for its quarries, asphalt and ready-mixed concrete activities was adopted.
+At the time, it was stated that expansion in continental Europe would be a major focus area.

-Months later, Tarmac, now back to its roots as a roadstone and road surfacing business, accepted a bid from Anglo American Mining.
-In August 2007, Anglo American announced it was to sell the business but in February 2008, it went on to report that it was putting the sale on hold.
+In August 2007, Anglo American announced it would seek to sell Tarmac; however, in February 2008, the company went on to report that it was putting the sale on hold, allegedly due to the economic consequences of the Great Recession.
 In June 2008, Tarmac Iberia was sold to Holcim.

+In 2010, the group was separated into Tarmac Limited and Tarmac Building Products.
 In February 2010, Anglo American sold Tarmac's European concrete aggregates business to Eurovia; it also sold its Polish concrete products business to the private equity firm Innova Capital.
 A few months later, the French concrete products business was sold to the private equity firm Foundations Capital.

 In February 2011, Anglo-American announced a proposed joint venture with Lafarge that involved combining both companies' aggregates businesses in the United Kingdom.
 The merger, which excluded Tarmac Building Products, was completed in March 2013, following receipt of necessary approvals from the UK Competition Commission, forming Lafarge Tarmac.
 Tarmac Building Products, the last part of the business still wholly owned by Anglo-American, was acquired by Lafarge Tarmac in April 2014.